DrBAA/DrBAA/README.md

 ## Hi there 👋

 I am currently in a non-tech related role but hope to transition into tech in the near future.
-Also hoping to collaborate with others on tech proejects.
+Also hoping to collaborate with others on tech projects.

 ### **Courses undertaken**